apache/airflow/docs/apache-airflow-providers-openlineage/guides/structure.rst

 This allows it to be discovered on Airflow start and register `Airflow Listener <https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html>`_.

-The ``OpenLineageListener`` is then called by Airflow when certain events happen - when DAGs or TaskInstances start, complete or fail.
+The ``OpenLineageListener`` is then called by Airflow when certain events happen - when Dags or TaskInstances start, complete or fail.
-For DAGs, the listener runs in Airflow Scheduler.
+For Dags, the listener runs in Airflow Scheduler.
 For TaskInstances, the listener runs on Airflow Worker.

 When TaskInstance listener method gets called, the ``OpenLineageListener`` constructs metadata like event's unique ``run_id`` and event time.
 Then, it tries to extract metadata from Airflow Operators as described in :ref:`extraction_precedence:openlineage`.